konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 my_project = Project()
 ```

-Everytime that there are changes in the project in the Konfuzio App, the local project can be updated with:
+Every time that there are changes in the project in the Konfuzio App, the local project can be updated with:

 ```python
 my_project.update()